AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 `task unmark 3`

 ### Editing a task: `task edit`
-Searches for a specific keyword/phrase in the to-do list and lists out all tasks containing the keyword/phrase
+Edits an existing task in the task list.

 Format: `task edit [id/TASK_INDEX] [td/NEW_DESCRIPTION] [d/NEW_DUE_DATE] [t/NEW_DUE_TIME]`

-* Not all but at least one parameter, `NEW_DESCRIPTION`, `NEW_DUE_DATE`, `NEW_DUE_TIME`
-  needs to be input depending on what is to be edited
-* `TASK_INDEX` must be a number between 1 to the total number of tasks in the list
+* Edits the task at the specified `TASK_INDEX`.
+The `TASK_INDEX` refers to the index number shown in the displayed task list.
+The index must be a positive integer 1, 2, 3, ...
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

 Example of usage:

-`task edit id/1 td/Update medicine supply d/ t/13:00`
+* `task edit id/1 td/Update medicine supply t/13:00` Edits the task description and due time of the 1st task in the task list.

-`task edit id/3 td/ d/2025-07-01 t/15:00`
+* `task edit id/3 d/2025-07-01 t/15:00` Edits the due date and time of the 3rd task in the task list.

-`task edit id/5 td/ d/ t/23:59`

-### List all tasks: `task list`
+### Listing all tasks: `task list`
 Lists all tasks, completion status, due date and time.

 Format: `task list`